An entropy-optimal path to humble AI: Discussion

 \section{Discussion}

 In this work, we introduce EON as a reformulation of Boltzmann Machines (BMs), deploying the probability-conforming distance measures, as well as relaxing the standard equilibrium assumption of BMs.
-As was shown above, it allows several significant conceptual advantages compared to the state-of-the-art learning tools: it results (i) in straightforward proofs of existence and uniqueness conditions for problem solutions and (ii) in robustness measures computable in polynomial time.
+As was shown above, it allows several significant conceptual advantages compared to the state-of-the-art learning tools: it results (i) in straightforward proofs of existence and uniqueness conditions for problem solutions, (ii) in fast, cheap and gradient-descent free training, and (iii) in robustness measures computable in polynomial time.
 Despite of the higher level of mathematical generality (due to the more general assumptions like the non-equilibrium assumption), these mathematical results were much more straightforward to obtain - and in practical applications are computationally demonstrably less expensive than the standard results for percolation/Ising models and BMs \cite{smirnov2010conformal}.

 Unlike traditional AI tools, such as neural networks, which rely on backpropagation and gradient descent for learning, EON leverages a sequence of analytical solutions implemented as the dimension descent algorithm.
-It does not require any of the standard numerical optimization tools (like the gradient-descent-based training algorithms) hence eliminates the need for tuning the respective hyperparameters (like learning rate, momentum weights and similar).
-It was shown that the introduced approach circumvents the limitations associated with neural networks and gradient-based optimization methods, in particular the need for significant amounts of data and computational resources for training: as shown in the Fig.~4, EON requires only few (10-18) years of climate data to achieve the predictability plateaus.
+It does not require any of the standard gradient-descent-based training algorithms, hence eliminating the need for tuning the respective hyperparameters (like learning rate, momentum weights and similar).
+It was shown that the introduced approach circumvents the limitations associated with neural networks and gradient-based optimization methods, in particular the need for significant amounts of data and computational resources for training: as shown in the Figure~4, EON requires only few (10-18) years of climate data to achieve the predictability plateaus - whereas the standard tools require much more of the training data (see also Figures.
+3 and 4).
 The training procedure of EON can be carried out, for a given set of hyperparameters tailored to a specific problem, by selecting only the desired tolerance and maximal number of steps allowed.
 The efficacy of EON, notably superior rates of convergence and Kolmogorov complexity, relative to NNs, arise due to its foundational mathematical properties enabling analytical solutions at each step of the learning procedure.